Info on Auditory Processing Disorder

 Auditory Processing Disorder & the School Day

 Auditory processing disorder can make for a miserable school day, eroding confidence and the love of learning we are all born with.
-Consider these classic CAPD symptoms:
+Consider these classic APD symptoms:

 - If your child cannot keep up in class, he will simply tune out.